OpenMDAO/OpenMDAO-Framework/docs/user-guide/running_openmdao.rst

 Setting the Top Level Assembly
 ------------------------------

-The first assembly that is instantiated in a given process is designated as the top level assembly, and its directory will be set to the directory passed into its __init__ function or the current working directory if no directory is specified.
+The first assembly that is instantiated in a given process is designated as a top level assembly, and its directory will be set to the directory passed into its __init__ function or to the current working directory if no directory is specified.
+If an assembly is not the first one created in a process then the ``set_as_top`` function must be called on it explicitly in order to specify that it is a top assembly.
-Once an assembly is set as the top level assembly, its absolute path can be accessed through the function ``get_abs_directory``.
+Once an assembly is set as a top level assembly, its absolute path can be accessed through the function ``get_abs_directory``.

-    >>> from openmdao.main.api import Assembly
+    >>> from openmdao.main.api import Assembly, set_as_top
-    >>> z1 = Assembly()
+    >>> z1 = set_as_top(Assembly())
     >>> z1.get_abs_directory()
     '...'